GeoJSON to GPX

 Is my data uploaded?

-No. All conversion runs as plain JavaScript in your browser.
+Never.
+All conversion runs as plain JavaScript in your browser.
 You can disconnect your network and refresh — the page still works.